niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### chart-chain-fees
-6. `bos chart-chain-fees`: Gives you a chart and total onchain fees you paid in the last 60 days (default and can be changed)
+Gives you a chart and total onchain fees you paid in the last 60 days (default and can be changed)
   - Flags:
     - `days`: Produces a chart for the last N number of days specified.
      <br></br>